mitul-kalariya/scrapping-webs/README.md

 You can use the `Crawler` class and its `crawl` method to crawl the data.
 Quick example as shown below.

+*Note:* Here we are getting data from sitemap

 ```
 # To fetch all the article links